syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Chart
+# Getting Started with .NET MAUI Chart(SfPyramidChart)

 This section explains how to populate the pyramid chart with data, a title, data labels, a legend, and tooltips, as well as the essential aspects for getting started with the pyramid chart.

-## Creating an application using the .NET MAUI chart
+## Creating an application using the .NET MAUI chart(SfPyramidChart)

 1. Create a new .NET MAUI application in Visual Studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfPyramidChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts and then install it.